sres_centres@sandwell.gov.uk

 En-suite visiting staff rooms available.

-Large dining room for a home-cooked meal each evening
+Large dining room for a home-cooked meal each day

 Coffee / juice bar for break times

-Professionally equipped studios throughout: art studio and kiln, animation suite, live performance and recording studios, and dance room.
+Professionally equipped studios throughout: art studio, animation suite, live performance and recording equipment, dance and drama studios.

 All equipment and resources are provided where needed.